 If you’re like me, and one of your primary forms of exercise is swimming (Training for Half-Ironman Triathlon), then tracking your progress is ideal.
 It won’t only give you peace of mind that you’re on the right track, but also gives you an accurate standing of where you are in your fitness journey.

 Any smartwatches today can help you monitor your swimming activities in some respect.
 But there are only selected fitness gadgets you may have to consider to address your needs.
 Personally, two things come to mind when choosing my smartwatch—all-purpose and how well it performs underwater.
+Also the features of what it records for swimming can vary.

 Best Waterproof Smartwatch For Swimming Compared and Reviewed